arrys/rsio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

    Within the newly generated application package ``newPackage``, a folder is provided to develop the AADL design, namely `/Design`.
 Within this folder, the following design files are required:

    - **LogicalArchitecture.aadl:** modeling the MAPLE-K components.
-Instructions how to model can be found `here <../basics/aadl_gettingStarted.html>`_.
+Instructions how to `model components <../basics/aadl_gettingStarted.html>`_.
    - **messages.aadl:** modeling the custom messages.
-Instructions how to model can be found `here <../basics/aadl_gettingStarted.html>`_.
+Instructions how to `model messages <../basics/aadl_gettingStarted.html>`_.
    - **PhysicalArchitecture.aadl:** modeling the compute architecture.
 Instructions how to model can be found here !TODO!
    - **system.aadl:** modeling the logical-physical mapping architecture.
 Instructions how to model can be found here !TODO!

    .. warning::

-    This tutorial focusses on the workflows instead of implementing the self-adaptive application design.
+    This tutorial focuses on the workflows instead of implementing the self-adaptive application design.
     Therefore the design file of the ``hello world`` example is provided as ``json file``.
     Please download the hello world design file (:download:`download<files/design.json>`) and put in the `/Design` folder.